YuukanOO/uniformcss.com/docs/customization/utility-settings.md

 ## How it works

-Each property in Uniform CSS is constructed using the same data structure.
+Properties in Uniform CSS are constructed using a template data structure.
 By passing in your settings to the `utility` map, you can override the default data set for esch property.
-Each property has a set number of settings available and if a certain setting is not specified in your configuration, it will Uniform will fall back to the default setting value instead.
+Each property has a set number of settings available and if a certain setting is not specified in your configuration, Uniform will fall back to the default setting value instead.

 ```scss
 // styles.scss